miurahr/py7zr/README.rst

 `py7zr` uses a python3 standard `lzma module`_ for extraction and compression.
 The standard lzma module uses `liblzma`_ that support core compression algorithm of 7zip.

-Minimum required version is Python 3.5.
+Minimum required version is Python 3.6.
-Two additional library is required only on Python3.5; contextlib2 and pathlib2.

-Compression is supported on Python 3.6 and later.
 Multi-volume archive creation issupported on Python 3.7 and later.

 There are other runtime requrements; texttable, pycryptodome